stedwick/PhilNav-Python-RaspberryPi/README.md

 -----

-With this open source project, disabled folks not at the mercy of a private company that might discontinue products, and we are not stuck on Windows =)
+With this open source project, disabled folks are not at the mercy of a private company that might discontinue products, and we are not stuck on Windows =)